-A big NO to Kenya Tourism by UNWTO: Africa is furious!
+A Big NO to Kenya Tourism by UNWTO: Africa Is Furious!

-- Morocco was supposed to host the UNWTO General Assembly Nov 28- Dec 3, 2021, but canceled due to COVID-Security.
-This request may have gotton confused in translation
+- Morocco was supposed to host the UNWTO General Assembly November 28 – December 3, 2021, but canceled due to COVID security.
+This request may have gotten confused in translation

-- The UNWTO Secretary-General categorically declined the offer by Kenya
+- The UNWTO Secretary General categorically declined the offer by Kenya.

 Several African Tourism Ministers voiced their disappointment with UNWTO’s decision and some indicated that Africa should be upset with the move to block this request to host by an African country.

-A disappointed or perhaps angry The Hon Najib Balala, Secretary of Tourism for Kenya confirmed: “UNWTO Secretary-General Zurab Pololikashvili categorically denied our request to host the General Assembly.”
+A disappointed or perhaps even angry Hon.
+Najib Balala, Secretary of Tourism for Kenya, confirmed, “UNWTO Secretary-General Zurab Pololikashvili categorically denied our request to host the General Assembly.”
+The response from UNWTO was that it was too late, there is not enough time.

 Another African minister said, UNWTO is at a weak point and is losing complete confidence in Africa.
 This is the perfect time to ask the General Assembly for a secret vote to really see if Zurab’s re-election by the executive council should be confirmed.